-Last Updated on April 2, 2024 by Dave Schoenbeck
+Last Updated on September 17, 2024 by Dave Schoenbeck

 Why do people become workaholics?
 Working too much and the guilt or anxiety leaders feel if they don’t is pervasive in business culture.
 For many, putting in long hours and taking on too many responsibilities is the mark of a heroic warrior-leader, a way to prove one’s value in the workplace.

 However, it’s unhealthy to work all the time.
 It will significantly affect your relationships.
 It will fray your nerves and your health.
 It can even impact your leadership style because you rarely trust anyone else to do the work.
-So then, to revisit the question: why do people become workaholics?
+So then, revisit the question: Why do people become workaholics?
 To answer that, we must first discuss why workaholism is a problem.

 Effects of Being a Workaholic